aabidsayeed1/design-patterns/behavioural/template/README.md

 <br>

 ## Pattern Structure 🧩

-- **Abstract Class (DocumentProcessor):** Declares the template method that contains the algorithm's structure, including calls to abstract and optional methods.
+- **Abstract Class (DocumentProcessor):** The abstract class serves as the foundation of the pattern, containing the follwing methods:

+    - **Template Method:** Defines  the skeleton of the algorithm with calls to various steps, which can be abstract, optional, or with default implementations.

+    - **Abstract Methods:** Represent specific actions for different variations of the algorithm.
+These must be implemented by concrete subclasses.

+    - **Optional Methods (Hooks):** Steps of the algorithm with default implementations, allowing subclasses to override them if needed.

 - **Concrete Classes:** Subclasses that implement specific steps of the algorithm, overriding abstract methods as needed.
 They do not modify the template method itself.